Santa María Chilapa de Diaz

 Santa María Chilapa de Diaz is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Teposcolula District in the center of the Mixteca Region.

 The name Chilapa means "Water from chiles".

+Geography

-The municipality covers an area of 234.75 km² at an altitude of 1900 meters above sea level.
+The municipality covers an area of 234.75 km2 at an altitude of 1900 meters above sea level.

-The climate is mild, averaging about 17 °C.Trees include oak, pine and pitch pine.
+The climate is mild, averaging about 17 °C.

+Flora and fauna

+Trees include oak, pine and pitch pine.
 Wild fauna include coyotes, snakes, lizards and scorpions.

+Demography

 As of 2005, the municipality had 484 households with a total population of 1,687 of whom 151 spoke an indigenous language.

+Economy

 Economic activity includes agriculture (corn, beans and wheat) and some cattle ranching.
 There is a cooperative that processes sugar cane from the state of Veracruz for rum and brandy.
 In addition there is a factory making polyethylene products and a third dedicated to manufacture and marketing of raffia.

 History

-The foundation date of this town is unknown because in the year 1879 it burned down.
-All the original titles were lost therefore the only data available was preserved by tradition, and it indicates that the town was founded at the banks of the River Chilar.
-The name of this town comes from the name of a leader named Lorenzo Cortéz y Salazar who owned the land where the town was established.
-For their courage and devotion to the Mexican revolution cause the following people from Santa María Villa de Chilapa de Díaz are remembered:Marcelino Ortiz Sierra, Gral.
-Marcelino Ortiz Sierra, Ángel Fernando Ortiz Segura, Delfino Ortiz Segura, Aarón Ortiz Olivera.
+The foundation date of the town is unknown because it burned down in 1879 and all the original titles were lost.